FODS-Project/DBMS_server_side/README.md

-# ERP Database system Client Side
+# ERP Database system Server Side

 A ERP system is in use for various activities of students and Institute employee for ease of there action, requirements and mainly to store databse of Students/Staff at my Institute.